 What training resources are available?

-A variety of resources are available to help LEAs, schools, and students prepare for the administration of the 2019–20 ELPAC:
+A variety of resources are available to help LEAs, schools, and students prepare for the administration of the ELPAC.

 Practice and Training Tests

-Practice and training tests are available on the ELPAC Practice & Training Tests web page.
-The practice tests provide examples of task types that are administered in each grade or grade span.
-They also provide a sense of how the 2012 English Language Development standards are assessed.
+Practice and training tests are available on the Practice and Training Test Resources web page.
+The practice tests provide examples of task types that are administered in each grade level or grade span.
+They also provide a sense of how the 2012 California English Language Development Standards are assessed.